 A Little Respect

 - Do NOT take drugs into Bali.
-This is no laughing matter, as they do execute people as happened to 2 Australians last year.
+This is no laughing matter, as they do execute people as happened to two Australians who were executed in Bali in 2015.
 This is all of Indonesia and Bali, where the death penalty exists, and there is little tolerance for drugs, and rightly so.

-- The Balinese will ask you about world politics and what you think about executions, and terrorism because they see genuinely interested in world events.
+- The Balinese will ask you about world politics and what you think about executions, and terrorism because they seem genuinely interested in world events.
 However, this is the time to be very politic and avoid discussing such sensitive issue.
-While the Balinese are different in some respects from Indonesia, they are still Indonesia and bound by Indonesian laws and restrictions.
+While the Balinese are different in some respects from Indonesia, they are still Indonesian and bound by Indonesian laws and restrictions.
 Just be careful.

 - Do NOT buy drugs in Bali, and have no doubt – you will be offered them often.
 The answer is “No, Thank You”.

 - You will be offered everything including Viagara when you are having your breakfast in the morning.
-If you want to run the risk of what could be in this capsule, thenthat is up to you; but I would be highly suspicious of this.
+If you want to run the risk of what could be in that capsule, then that is up to you; but I would be highly suspicious of this.

 - Do expect that it will take a long time to get through customs and immigration at the airport.
 For some reason, it takes forever.
 However, if they are being meticulous, then that is a good thing and means you will be safer on the island.